Commodity Production Costs Report

 Isopropyl Alcohol Production from Acetone

-In this report, it is approached the economics of Isopropyl Alcohol production from acetone in a typical acetone hydrogenation process, also assuming an industrial plant located in the United States.
-The reaction is carried out in liquid phase, in two fixed bed reactors in series, catalyzed by a Raney nickel catalyst.
+This report presents the economics of Isopropanol production from acetone.
+The process examined is a typical acetone hydrogenation process.
+In this process, acetone hydrogenation is carried out in liquid phase, in two fixed bed reactors, catalyzed by a Raney nickel catalyst.

 The report provides a comprehensive study of Isopropanol production and related Isopropanol production cost, covering three key aspects: a complete description of the Isopropanol production process examined; an in-depth analysis of the related Isopropanol plant capital cost (Capex); and an evaluation of the respective Isopropanol plant operating costs (Opex).